Power Nine: Ancestral Recall

-Ancestral Recall allows the player to either draw three cards or force the opponent to draw three cards, at an extremely low cost.
-This allows a player to circumvent one of the game's basic rules: that a player may draw one card on their turn.
-This enables the player to accelerate their resource development, specifically the cards in their hand.
+Ancestral Recall allows the player to either draw three cards or force the opponent to draw three cards, at an extremely low cost.Players normally draw one card on their turn.
+Ancestral Recall enables the player to accelerate their resource development, specifically the resource of cards-in-hand.

 During the Gamma design phase of Magic: The Gathering, both Ancestral Recall and Time Walk were common cards; Richard Garfield stated that blue "was easily the most powerful magic, having two extremely insidious common spells", so each was made a rare card before publication.
 Ancestral Recall was deemed "vastly too powerful"; the functionally similar card Inspiration that was included in the core Sixth Edition allows a player to draw two cards instead of three, at a cost of one blue and three other mana, instead of one blue mana.
 The release of the Alliances expansion set included the card Library of Lat-Nam, intended as a substitute for Ancestral Recall with a higher in-game cost.

 The art for the card was created by Mark Poole.

 Time Walk

 Time Walk allows the player to take an extra turn for two mana.
+In contrast, the equivalent effect of Nexus of Fate costs seven mana.
 One copy is permitted in the Vintage competitive format.
 During playtesting before release of the Alpha edition, a player told Richard Garfield during a game that Garfield would lose the game in the next turn; the "Time Walk" he had in his deck had the ambiguous text "opponent loses next turn", which was meant for the opposing player to skip his next turn, but interpreted to mean that the opponent would lose the game.

 The card is banned in all play formats except Vintage.

 The art for the card was created by Amy Weber.

 Timetwister

 Timetwister forces all players to shuffle their hand, library (draw pile) and graveyard (discard pile) together.
 Then, the players draw seven cards.
+Timetwister is itself put into a new graveyard afterward.

 The card is banned in Legacy and other formats.
 It is restricted to one copy per deck in Vintage, and it is legal in Commander.
 The release of the Alliances expansion set included the card Diminishing Returns, intended as a substitute for Timetwister with a higher in-game cost.

 The art for the card was created by Mark Tedin.